List of Frieren episodes

 In September 2024, it was announced the series was renewed for a second season.
-It is set to premiere on January 16, 2026.
-The staff and cast from the first season is returning to reprise their roles, with Tomoya Kitagawa replacing Keiichirō Saitō as the season's director.
-Daiki Harashina will serve as the assistant director, while Takasemaru, Keisuke Kojima, and Yuri Fujinaka replacing Reiko Nagasawa as character designers.
-The ending theme is "The Story of Us" by Milet.
+It aired from January 16 to March 27, 2026.
+The staff and cast from the first season are reprising their roles, with Tomoya Kitagawa replacing Keiichirō Saitō as the season's director.
+Daiki Harashina serves as the assistant director, while Takasemaru, Keisuke Kojima, and Yuri Fujinaka replacing Nagasawa as character designers.
+The opening theme is "lulu." by Mrs. Green Apple, while the ending theme is "The Story of Us" by Milet.

+A third season, covering the "Golden Land" arc, was announced immediately after the conclusion of the second season.
+It is set to premiere in October 2027.